-Use the equation that is in Table 23 to determine the amount of Caterpillar SCA that is required at the initial fill.
+Use the equation that is in Table 27 to determine the amount of Caterpillar SCA that is required at the initial fill.
 This equation is for a mixture of only SCA and water.

 Equation For Adding The SCA To Water At The Initial Fill

-$V \times 0.07 = X$
+V × 0.07 = X

 V is the total volume of the cooling system.

 X is the amount of SCA that is required.

-Example Of The Equation For Adding The SCA To Water At The Initial Fill

-• Amount of SCA that is Required (X)

-946 L (250 US gal) × 0.07 66 L (18 US gal)
+Example Of The Equation For Adding The SCA To Water At The Initial Fill Total Volume of the Cooling System (V) Multiplication Factor Amount of SCA that is Required (X) 946 L (250 US gal) × 0.07 66 L (18 US gal)